 What is chest pain?

 Seek immediate emergency care (call 911) if you have unexplained chest pain or a crushing feeling in your chest, if the pain is radiating to your shoulder blades, jaw, or left arm, or if you have shortness of breath, sweating, or chest pain at rest.
-In addition, sudden chest pain with shortness of breath after a long period of inactivity, such as prolonged bed rest, may be a sign of a pulmonary embolism and is a life-threatening emergency.
+In addition, sudden chest pain and shortness of breath after a long period of inactivity, such as prolonged bed rest, may be a sign of a PE and is a life-threatening emergency.

 What other symptoms might occur with chest pain?

 Chest pain often occurs with other symptoms, which vary depending on the underlying disease, disorder or condition.
 For example, with chest pain from an infection, you may also experience a fever and body aches.
 Problems with organs and tissues in your chest or abdomen, such as the lungs, stomach, esophagus, ribs, pancreas, gallbladder, muscles and nerves, can result in chest pain as well.

 Pain can also travel from the neck, back and belly area to your chest.
 Coexisting symptoms can also be related to the digestive tract.
 Some signs or symptoms, such as low oxygen levels and high carbon dioxide levels, may be evident only through medical testing, so always seek medical care if you are experiencing chest pain.

 Other chest symptoms that may occur along with chest pain

 Chest pain may accompany other heart and lung symptoms including: